 There are five mail processing categories for mailpieces: letter, flat, machinable parcel, irregular parcel, and outside parcel.
-USPS assigns each mailpiece to one of these categories based on the physical dimensions and characteristics of the mailpiece, regardless of the placement or orientation of the delivery address on the piece.
-See the physical standards for processing categories in 101 for retail (single-piece rate) mail, 201 for discount letters, 301 for discount flats, and 401 for discount parcels.
+USPS assigns each mailpiece to one of these categories based on the physical dimensions and characteristics of the mailpiece using the longest dimension as the length, regardless of the placement or orientation of the delivery address on the piece.
+For example, a mailpiece that is 5 inches by 8 inches and at least 0.007 inch thick is within the range of letter-size dimensional standards in 101 and 201.
+See the physical standards for processing categories in 101 for retail (single-piece price) mail, 201 for discount letters, 301 for discount flats, and 401 for discount parcels.